Strobesstrobes

 TL;DR

-• ✓ADCS misconfigurations (ESC1 through ESC8) have become one of the fastest routes from a low-privilege user to domain admin.
+• ✓ADCS misconfigurations (ESC1 through ESC8) now rival Kerberoasting as the fastest route from a standard user to Domain Admin, and Certipy automates the whole chain.

-This checklist organizes the whole engagement by attack phase, with the specific tools (BloodHound, Rubeus, impacket, mimikatz, Certipy) and techniques at each step.
+This checklist organizes the engagement by attack phase, with the specific tools (BloodHound, Certipy, impacket, Rubeus) and the real output you would see at each step, then a findings table and the controls that break each path.
 Use it as a tester's worksheet or a defender's threat model.
-It pairs directly with our internal network penetration testing guide, which covers getting that first foothold.
+It pairs directly with our internal network penetration testing guide, which covers getting that first foothold, and the broader enterprise misconfigurations picture.

 What is Active Directory penetration testing?

-Active Directory penetration testing is the authorized assessment of an AD environment to find paths an attacker would use to escalate from a normal user to domain admin or to compromise the domain controllers outright.
+Active Directory penetration testing is the authorized assessment of an AD environment to find the paths an attacker would use to escalate from a normal user to Domain Admin or compromise the domain controllers outright.
 It focuses on identity: tickets, hashes, group memberships, ACLs, and the trust relationships that hold a forest together.

-Because AD is built on Kerberos and NTLM, most attacks abuse legitimate protocol behavior rather than software bugs.
-There's often no CVE to patch.
-Instead you're hunting for accounts with weak passwords and SPNs, excessive delegation, dangerous ACLs, and certificate templates that let any user request a privileged cert.
+Because AD runs on Kerberos and NTLM, most attacks abuse legitimate protocol behavior rather than software bugs, so there is often no CVE.
+Instead you hunt for accounts with weak passwords and SPNs, excessive delegation, dangerous ACLs, and certificate templates that let any user request a privileged cert.
 Defenders should read our companion on securing against Active Directory attacks.

 How do you enumerate an Active Directory domain?

 Enumeration is the foundation, and BloodHound is the single highest-value tool.
-Run SharpHound (SharpHound.exe -c All) or the Python collector to pull every user, group, computer, session, ACL, and trust, then query BloodHound for paths from your account to Tier 0.
+Run the collector to pull every user, group, computer, session, ACL, and trust, then query for paths from your account to Tier 0.
+Alongside the graph, inventory the basics with NetExec and Certipy so you know the password policy before spraying and the certificate authority before attacking it.

 Active Directory penetration testing checklist by phase